Darkelf2024/Darkelf-Browser/OSINT Attribution.md

 ## **1. OSINT Investigation Tools**

 These tools help in gathering, analyzing, and correlating public data for intelligence and cybersecurity research.

+Make sure to have Homebrew installed, updated, upgraded, cleanup for certain tools

 - **[HackerOne](https://www.hackerone.com/)** – A vulnerability coordination and bug bounty platform.
 - **[OSINT Framework](https://osintframework.com/)** – A collection of OSINT tools categorized by use case.